Unicorn Academy

-Unicorn Academy is a Canadian animated television series co-produced by Spin Master Entertainment and Mainframe Studios.
-It premiered on Netflix on November 2, 2023.
+Unicorn Academy is a Canadian animated television series produced by Spin Master Entertainment.
+The first season was premiered on Netflix on November 2, 2023.
 It was renewed for a second season, which was released on June 27, 2024.
 The third season was released on April 9, 2025.
-The fourth season will be released on November 13, 2025, as part of Netflix’s Christmas lineup.
+The fourth season was released on November 13, 2025, as part of Netflix’s Christmas lineup.
+A spin-off entitled Secrets Revealed was released on March 19, 2026.

 The series made its linear premiere on Nickelodeon on July 6, 2025.

 The series is based on the children's book series of the same name written by Julie Sykes and Linda Chapman.

 Premise

 When a dark force threatens to destroy Unicorn Island, a brave teen and her five schoolmates must rise up to protect their beloved magical academy.